Skip to Main Content

 Service Provision

-We provide reference and research services in person, by phone, by email, and by chat.
+We provide reference and research services in person, by phone, by email, by chat, and online face-to-face in Teams.
 Reference service to library patrons is on a first-come, first-serve basis, regardless of the medium in which the question is received.

 During their shifts, librarians balance the needs of all patrons in the immediate area, on the phone, and online and use judgment in determining how best to serve patrons who may simultaneously need assistance.